How to find a business partner

 In global trade, Incoterms sets rules and gives guidance.
 The main purpose of using Incoterms, is to minimize the risks of potential costly misunderstandings and disputes between exporters and buyers.
 It provides clarity on areas of responsibility, risks and costs involved in, for example, transport of goods.
 Familiarise yourself with Incoterms before entering into trade negotiations.

-the International Chamber of Commerse website
+Incoterms on the International Chamber of Commerse website

 When starting business negotiations, be well prepared in terms of your offer and the conditions.
 For instance, what is your minimum order size?
 Or maximum capacity?
 By knowing your costs, you will know what your absolute minimum price is.
 Remember, Swedes are open and transparent and prefer to know what they can expect in realistic terms, rather than being presented with a best-case scenario only to be disappointed later on.

-the International Trade Centre website.
+Model contracts on the International Trade Centre website

 Open Trade Gate Sweden